konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 * add value labels (if any) to frequency table if all variables have same same value labels
 * add "rank" to univariate statistics (order of means) and frequencies (order of relative frequency of lowest category, only if all variables have the same categories)
+* add standard error of means to output of differences in means

 # Would-be-nice-but-hard-to-implement
 * implement variable display name to hide away regex in PVs